paylike/sdk/README.md

 ## Browser support

-The SDK uses XMLHttpRequest and CORS which is supported by all modern browsers.

-The current SDK has been tested successfully with:

-- Firefox 35+
-- Chrome 31+
-- Chrome for Android 41+
-- Opera 27+
-- Safari 6.1+ (incl. iPhone 4S with iOS 6)
-- IE 10+ (incl.
-Windows Phone)

-It probably works just fine on much older versions of Chrome, Firefox and Opera even though we have not tested that.
+The SDK should work in all regular browsers capable of conducting modern secure communication as required in most jurisdictions for payments.

-If you have issues with an environment or need specific support for a browser, please just open an issue and we will have a look.
+If you have issues with an environment, please open an issue or drop us an email at hello@paylike.io.